 In addition, the state maximum allowance is also used to determine so-called "hold harmless" districts.
-These are districts with a foundation allowance above the state maximum, and, as such, must levy local millages to make up the difference between the \$8,385 maximum and their foundation allowances.
-There are 52 such districts in the state.
+These are districts with a foundation allowance above the state maximum, and, as such, must levy local millages to make up the difference between the \$8,433 maximum and their foundation allowances.
+There are 51 such districts in the state.

-PUBLIC SCHOOL ACADEMY FOUNDATION ALLOWANCES
+PUBLIC SCHOOL ACADEMY (PSA) FOUNDATION ALLOWANCES

-The foundation allowance for a public school academy is the lesser of 1) \$300 above the basic foundation allowance or 2) the foundation allowance of the local district in which the public school academy is located.
-This means that in FY 2006-07, public school academies receive a maximum of \$7,385, which is \$300 above the \$7,085 basic foundation allowance that year.
+Prior to FY 2007-08, the foundation allowance for a PSA was the lesser of 1) the foundation allowance of the local district in which the public school academy is located or 2) \$300 above the basic foundation allowance.
+This meant that in FY 2006-07, public school academies received a maximum of \$7,385, which was \$300 above the \$7,085 basic foundation allowance that year.
+For FY 2007-08 and beyond, the foundation allowance for a PSA will be the lesser of 1) the foundation allowance of the local district in which the public school academy is located or 2) the maximum public school academy allocation which is currently \$7,475 and will annually be adjusted under the formula.
 Public School Academies do not levy local property taxes, and therefore make no local contribution to their foundation allowance.